01 of 08

 Average January temperature: -13 F/-25 C

 Located above the Arctic Circle in Alaska, Barrow is the northernmost city in the United States.
 It has the lowest average temperature of all Alaskan cities, exacerbated by frequent cloud cover and extreme winds of up to 60 miles per hour.
 The sun remains below the horizon for 65 days each year, while on average, only 120 days of the year experience high temperatures that are above freezing.
 However, despite record lows of -56 F/ -49 C, there are plenty of reasons to visit Barrow.
 These include its rich Iñupiat culture, the beauty of the surrounding tundra and the opportunity to witness the northern lights.Continue to 6 of 8 below.

 06 of 08

-The capital of Canada’s Northwest Territories lies 250 miles south of the Arctic Circle, and is a city of superlatives according to a survey by Environment Canada.
-Of 100 Canadian cities, Yellowknife is the coldest year round, has the coldest winter, the most extreme windchill and the longest snow cover season.
-The lowest temperature ever recorded was -60 °F/ -51°C, and yet ironically, it also boasts the sunniest Canadian summer.
+The capital of Canada’s Northwest Territories lies 250 miles south of the Arctic Circle.
+Out of the 100 Canadian cities included in a survey by Environment Canada, Yellowknife is the coldest year-round, has the coldest winter, the most extreme windchill and the most extended snow cover season.
+The lowest temperature ever recorded was -60 F/ -51 C, and yet ironically, it also boasts the sunniest Canadian summer.
 Rich in gold-rush history, Yellowknife is a mecca for adventurers, offering activities ranging from hiking beneath the midnight sun to dog-sledding, snowmobiling and spotting the northern lights.Continue to 7 of 8 below.

 07 of 08